Announcing "Asbestos and You": A Campaign from HSE

 • Check the asbestos register: Always review the building’s asbestos register before starting a plan of work.

-• Know where asbestos hides: Familiarise yourself with common asbestos-containing materials, such as pipe lagging, asbestos cement, or textured coatings.
+• Know where ACMs hide: Familiarise yourself with common ACMs, such as pipe lagging, cement, or textured coatings.

-• Stop work if in doubt: If you suspect asbestos, stop immediately and inform your employer or the building owner.
-Asbestos Removal should only be attempted by those who have taken the proper asbestos training.
+• Stop work if in doubt: If you suspect an ACM, stop immediately and inform your employer or the building owner.
+Asbestos removal should only be attempted by those who have taken the proper asbestos training.

 Get Involved in the Asbestos Awareness HSE Campaign

 Help spread the word and improve people's knowledge of asbestos.
-Share the "Asbestos and You" campaign with your colleagues, employees, and networks.
+Share the campaign with your colleagues, employees, and networks.

 For more information and resources, visit the Asbestos and You campaign website.